-If you use automatic payments, you will be charged for your advertising costs 30 days after your last automatic charge, or whenever your account reaches a predetermined amount known as your payment threshold and on the first day of the month.
+If you use automatic payments, you will be charged for your advertising costs whenever your account reaches a predetermined amount known as your payment threshold and on the first day of the month.

 When your ad serving costs reach a certain amount, known as the payment threshold, your payment method will be automatically charged for those costs.
-This amount starts at a set amount which you can find in your billing Summary page and will be automatically raised if your costs reach this amount before the end of the 30-day billing cycle.
+Your account’s payment threshold can be found in your "Billing Summary" page and will be automatically raised if your costs reach this amount before the end of the monthly billing cycle.

-- When your account costs reach the threshold before the next automatic charge date, your threshold is raised.
+- When your account costs reach the threshold before the month has ended, your threshold is raised.
 This may happen several times until your account reaches a final threshold.
 Threshold amounts depend on your account, country, and currency.

 - The amount you're charged may be slightly more than the threshold if your account accrues costs very quickly.
 You can be charged multiple times a month if your account reaches your billing threshold repeatedly over that time.